 Entry-level athletic training education is transitioning to the level of a master's degree.
 Therefore, as of Fall 2018 new students are no longer being admitted to the athletic training major.
-The athletic training major has commenced voluntary withdrawal of accreditation of the program, and the program will be discontinued after students currently enrolled in the major have completed their coursework and graduated.
+The athletic training program has voluntarily withdrawn their accreditation.
+The date of voluntary withdrawal of accreditation coincides with the graduation of the last cohort in September 2023.

-Students wishing to pursue athletic training careers are encouraged to investigate the department's Human Performance major as it can serve as a way to meet the prerequisites for graduate study in athletic training.
+Students wishing to pursue athletic training careers are encouraged to investigate the department’s Exercise Science major as it can serve as a way to meet the prerequisites for graduate study in athletic training.

 Athletic trainers play a significant role in the management, prevention, recognition and rehabilitation of injured athletes.
 Under the supervision of a licensed physician, athletic trainers administer immediate emergency and follow-up care.
 They develop athletic injury prevention and treatment programs using their knowledge of biomechanics, anatomy and pathology.
 They also provide a vital link between the injured athlete, the physician, the coach and the athlete's family to determine the best time for return to practice and competition.